Elan-R/My-Work/Discord Bots/Otsu/README.md

 This is a discord bot.

-This is an experimental bot with the following features (note that some might be unfinished, broken, or outdated, but most worked fine when the bot was in use):
+This is an experimental bot written when I was learning Python with the following features (note that some might be unfinished, broken, or outdated, but most worked fine when the bot was in use):
  - Information about the bot's functions
  - Checks the clients ping time
  - Deletes messages